codemillmatt/partly-newsy-s1e5/README.md

-# partly-newsy-s1e5
+# partly-newsy-s1e4
-Finished repo for episode 5 - more on shell
+final cut for episode 4 on auth